GOOD LUCK to Round 2ers trying to turn into ‘hoos!!

 2018 Darden MBA Essay Question – Class of 2021

-We commend the increase in transparency here — the Darden admissions website makes it seem like they’re doing things differently by asking you all these separate questions this year, but actually they’ve done it this way for a long time!
-They just buried most of these within the application itself.
-For the 2018 app, they’ve made all of them more visible and they’re now inviting you to craft your application strategy more directly around this suite of questions (which is what EssaySnark has long advised our clients to do!
+The Darden application seems to be very different this year but really it’s not.
+They’ve asked similar questions to these for a long time!
+They just buried most of them within the application itself.
+For the 2018 Class of 2021 app, they’ve made all of them more visible and they’re now inviting you to craft your application strategy more directly around this suite of questions (which is what EssaySnark has long advised our clients to do!
 Even the 2017 version of our SnarkStrategies Guide for Darden covers many of these questions, since most are not technically new this year).

 How do you answer them?